sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 - Node.js installed on your machine
 - Yarn (version 3.4.1 or higher)
-- A wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)
+- A development wallet funded with `gPHA` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)
+- The [exported private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) of your development wallet
+- A Substrate wallet to receive tokens into (the example presets an existing wallet address already)
 - [Goerli ETH](https://goerlifaucet.com/) for gas

 :::danger